Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Introduction

-Apart from GAP, the previously reported polarization results by $RHESSI$ and $INTEGRAL$ have the drawback that the instruments were never calibrated before flight with polarized and unpolarized sources which draws a lot of criticism and unreliability in the reported results.
-CZTI on the other hand has been extensively calibrated for polarization before launch.
-This essentially boosts the confidence on the obtained results.
-Additionally, because of the large collecting area that the instrument provides and the favourable Compton scattering geometry posed by the pixels, polarimetric sensitivity of CZTI is significantly higher than the contemporary X-ray polarimeters.
-Given the minimum lifetime of 5 years of $AstroSat$, we expect to have a large sample GRB polarization with CZTI which along with the existing/upcoming GRB polarimetry missions may lead to a better understanding of these objects.
+Apart from GAP and POLAR, the previously reported polarization results by {\em RHESSI} and {\em INTEGRAL} have the drawback that the instruments were never calibrated before flight with polarized and unpolarized sources, which draws a lot of criticism regarding the reliability of the reported results.
+CZTI, on the other hand, has been extensively calibrated for polarization measurements before launch, thus boosting the confidence in the obtained results.
+Additionally, because of the large collecting area of the instrument and the favorable Compton scattering geometry presented by the pixels, the polarimetric sensitivity of CZTI is significantly higher than other contemporary X-ray polarimeters.
+Given a minimum lifetime of 5 years of {\em AstroSat}, we expect to obtain a large sample of GRB polarization with CZTI which, along with results from other existing/upcoming GRB polarimetry missions, may lead to a better understanding of these objects.

-CZTI in the first one year of operation (2015 October 6 to 2016 October 5) has detected a total of 47 GRBs, among which we attempted polarization measurements for 11 bright GRBs.
-We normally select GRBs with fluence higher than 10$^-5$ erg/cm$^2$ such that the number of Compton events are sufficient to attempt polarization measurements.
-Most of the GRBs show signatures of high polarization.
-In this paper we report the detailed data analysis and the polarization estimations for these GRBs.
-The scarcity of flux in case of most of the GRBs and the extreme photon hungry nature of X-ray polarimetry on the other hand makes polarization measurement extremely difficult.
+CZTI in the first one year of operation (2015 October 6 to 2016 October 5) detected a total of 47 GRBs, among which we attempted polarization measurements for the 11 brightest events.
+We select GRBs with fluence higher than 10$^{-5}$ erg cm$^{-2}$ so that the number of Compton events are sufficient to attempt polarization measurements.
+Most of these GRBs appear to show signatures of high polarization.
+In this paper we report the detailed data analysis and the resulting polarization estimates for these GRBs.
+These are, however, difficult measurements due to the scarcity of flux in most cases and the extreme photon hungry nature of X-ray polarimetry.
 We have treated the statistical uncertainties and the possible sources of systematics which may introduce false polarimetric signature, with utmost care for each of the GRBs.
-In \ref{sec2}, we discuss about polarization capability of the CZTI, the analysis procedure, and the details of the individual GRBs in our sample.
-This is followed by the final results and discussions in \ref{sec3} and \ref{sec4} respectively.
+In section \ref{sec2}, we discuss the polarization capability of CZTI, the analysis procedure, and the details of the individual GRBs in our sample.
+This is followed by the final results and discussions in sections \ref{sec3} and \ref{sec4} respectively.